- Sherry CromettPresident, CareerWork$

 Ruby serves as a key support liaison to new and existing CareerWork$ training partners, providing curriculum and instructional support, as well as representing the program across the country to constituents while supporting the team in achieving its national expansion.
 In her spare time, Ruby enjoys taking road trips with her husband and three children, exploring natural attractions, and tasting new food from different cultures.

-Marie Toft joined the Biller Family Foundation in 2019 as the Director of Finance and Administration for CareerWork$®.
+Marie Toft joined the Biller Family Foundation in 2019 as the Director of Finance for CareerWork$®.
 Marie will unlock the growth potential for CareerWork$ two programs; BankWork$ and CareerWork$ Medical, by streamlining, enhancing and expanding the analytics behind them through the implementation of new systems, tools and practices.
 In additional, Marie will partner with our national non-profit training providers and market contacts to drive program insight and success.